 In a process called “deeming,” Social Security will look at the income and resources of the qualifying parent(s) and count a certain amount of the parent's income as income of the child.
 The child must meet SSI income limit in order to move forward in the process of applying for disability benefits.
 Read more about the SSI income limit.

 There are two ways to show that your child is medically disabled: by showing your child's condition meets the requirements of a disability a listing or "functionally equals" the listings because of limitations in one or more areas of functioning.

 Meeting a listing.
 Social Security has a “blue book” that lists impairments that, if met, will qualify your child for disability benefits.
 To meet one of these listings, you must provide medical evidence to show that your child meets every element in the listing.
 For children, there are 14 different listings in the “blue book” that cover a variety of impairments.
 Below are the listings and some of the impairments they cover.

-- 101. Musculoskeletal System (Inability to walk, Burns)
+- 101. Musculoskeletal System (inability to walk, spina bifida, burns)

-- 105. Digestive System (Inflammatory bowel disease (IDB), Malnutrition)
+- 105. Digestive System (inflammatory bowel disease, malnutrition)